oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 only if username is provided in Proxy Authentication Info, without the password and roles.

 ## OCI Object Storage Config Provider
 The Oracle Data Source uses a new prefix `jdbc:oracle:thin:@config-ociobject://` to be able to identify that the configuration parameters should be loaded using OCI Object Storage.
-Users only need to indicate the URL Path of the Object containing the JSON payload using the following syntax, where option-value pairs separated by `&` are optional authentication parameters that vary by provider:
+Users only need to indicate the URL Path of the Object containing the configuration payload using the following syntax, where option-value pairs separated by `&` are optional authentication parameters that vary by provider:

 <pre>
 jdbc:oracle:thin:@config-ociobject://{url_path}[?option1=value1&option2=value2...]